-Traditional learning is isolated and occurs purely based on specific tasks, datasets, and training separate isolated models on them.
-No knowledge is retained that can be transferred from one model to another model.
-In transfer learning.
-You can leverage knowledge (features, weights, etc.) from previously trained models for training newer models and even tackle problems like having less data for every task.
+Traditional learning is isolated and occurs purely based on specific tasks, datasets and training separate isolated models on them.
+No knowledge is retained which can be transferred from one model to another model.
+In transfer learning, you can leverage knowledge (features, weights etc.) from previously trained models for training newer models and even tackle problems like having less data for then every task.

-Transfer learning should enable us to utilize knowledge from previously learned tasks and apply it to newer and related ones.
-If we have significantly more data, we may utilize its learning and generalize this knowledge (features, weights) for tasks (which have significantly less data).
-In the case of problems in the computer vision domain, certain low-level features, such as edges, shapes, corners, and intensity, can be shared across tasks and thus enable knowledge transfer among tasks!
-Also, as we have depicted in the earlier figure, knowledge from an existing task acts as an additional input when learning a new target task.
+Transfer learning should enable us to utilize knowledge from previously learned tasks and apply them to newer and related one if we have significantly more data we may utilize its learning, and generalize this knowledge (features, weights) for task (which has significantly less data).
+In the case of problems in the computer vision domain, certain low-level features, such as edges, shapes, corners and intensity can be shared across tasks, and thus enable knowledge transfer among tasks!
+Also, as we have depicted in the earlier figure, knowledge from an existing task act as an additional input when learning a new target task.

-2. LITERATURE SURVEY
+2.LITERATURE SURVEY